sultan99/stylin/packages/msa-loader/README.md

 ## Webpack loader

-In webpack config, place `@stylin/loader` in modules/rules.
+In webpack config, place `@stylin/msa-loader` after `style-loader` in modules/rules.

 Set `modules` to true in options of css-loader: